brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [lex.phases]{.sref} Phases of translation {-}

+[In addition to changes necessary for this proposal, we are applying the "drive-by fix" of merging phases 7/8, in order to clarify that template instantiation is interleaved with translation.]{.ednote}

 Modify the wording for phases 7-8 of [lex.phases]{.sref} as follows:

 ::: std

-[7]{.pnum} Whitespace characters separating tokens are no longer significant.
-Each preprocessing token is converted into a token (5.6).
-The resulting tokens constitute a translation unit and are syntactically and semantically analyzed and translated.
-[ Plainly constant-evaluated expressions ([expr.const]) appearing outside template declarations are evaluated in lexical order.
-  Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression X are considered in a context where X has been evaluated exactly once.]{.addu}
+[7-8]{.pnum} Whitespace characters separating tokens are no longer significant.
+Each preprocessing token is converted into a token ([lex.token]{.sref}).
+The resulting tokens constitute a translation unit and are syntactically and semantically analyzed and translated [alongside any instantiation units (see below) that are produced]{.addu}.
+[During this process, non-dependent plainly constant-evaluated expressions ([expr.const]) are evaluated in lexical order.
+Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a non-dependent plainly constant-evaluated expression `$X$` are considered in a context where `$X$` has been evaluated exactly once.]{.addu}
-[...]

-[8]{.pnum} [...]
+  [The process of analyzing and translating the tokens can occasionally result in one token being replaced by a sequence of other tokens ([temp.names])]{.note3}

+  It is implementation-defined whether the sources for module-units and header units on which the current translation unit has an interface dependency ([module.unit]{.sref}, [module.import]{.sref}) are required to be available.

+  [Source files, translation units and translated translation units need not necessarily be stored as files, nor need there be any one-to-one correspondence between these entities and any external representation.
+The description is conceptual only, and does not specify any particular implementation.]{.note}

+  [While the tokens constituting translation units are being analyzed and translated, a collection of required instantiations is produced.]{.addu}

+  [Translated translation units and instantiation units are combined as follows:]{.rm}

+  [[Some or all of these can be supplied from a library.]{.note5}]{.rm}

+  [Each translated translation unit is examined to produce a list of required instantiations.]{.rm}

+  [This can include instantiations which have been explicitly requested ([temp.explicit]).]{.note5}

+  The definitions of the required templates are located.
+It is implementation-defined whether the source of the translation units containing these definitions is required to be available.

+  [[An implementation can choose to encode sufficient information into the translated translation unit so as to ensure the source is not required here.]{.note}]{.rm}

-All the required instantiations are performed to produce instantiation units.
+  All required instantiations are perfomed to produce _instantiation units_.

+  [These are similar to translated translation units, but contain no references to uninstantiated templates and no template definitions.]{.note}

+  [The contexts from which instantiations may be performed are determined by their respective points of instantiation ([temp.point]), and may be further constrained by other requirements in this document.]{.addu}

+  [[For example, a constexpr function template specialization might have a point of instantation at the end of a translation unit, but its use in certain constant expressions could require that it be instantiated from an earlier point ([temp.inst]).]{.note}]{.addu}

-[ Plainly constant-evaluated expressions ([expr.const]) appearing in those instantiation units are evaluated in lexical order as part of the instantiation process.
-  Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression X are considered in a context where X has been evaluated exactly once.]{.addu}
+  [During this process, plainly constant-evaluated expressions appearing in the same instantiation unit are evaluated in lexical order as part of the instantiation process.
+Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression `$X$` in the same instantiation unit are considered in a context where `$X$` has been evaluated exactly once.]{.addu}

-[...]
+  The program is ill-formed if any instantiation fails.

+  [8]{.pnum} All external entity references are resolved. [...]

 :::